johnridesabike/acutis/docs/development.md

 renderer will always transverse as much of the AST as possible and report all of the errors it finds.

-Acutis will not return partially rendered content alongside errors.
+Acutis will not return partially-rendered content alongside errors.

 ## Building the source